baharihari49/etheral/README.md

-# Etheral - Next.js Web3 App
+# Ethereal - Next.js Web3 App

 This is a **Next.js** project that integrates **RainbowKit** and **Wagmi** for seamless Web3 wallet connections.